Project Firstline

 Free Infection Control Training Your Way

-Project Firstline offers a selection of FREE training and resources in multiple languages to accommodate busy schedules and different learning preferences.
-Learn in Chinese, English, Haitian Creole, Russian, Spanish or Tagalog!
-Earn continuing education credits and gift cards through our various training opportunities.
+Project Firstline offers FREE training and resources in English and Spanish to accommodate busy schedules and different learning preferences.

 upcoming webinars